b1ek/NoAdLauncher/README.md

 ## 🎮 What is GDLauncher

 GDLauncher is a custom open-source Minecraft launcher written from the ground up in electron/react.
 Its main goal is to make it easy and enjoyable to manage different Minecraft versions and install `forge/fabric`, bringing the playing and modding experience to the next level!

+NoAdLauncher is a fork of GDLauncher that removes ads.

 ## ⚡️ Comparison with Twitch Launcher